SanderKnape/blog/content/post/deploy-pull-requests-github-actions-deployments.md

 The full workflow is in [my GitHub repository](https://github.com/SanderKnape/pr-deployments/blob/master/.github/workflows/pr-deployment.yaml) and a tad too large to fully paste here.
 Instead, I'll go over all the steps and explain anything noteworthy.

-You can easily see which branch is currently deployed to the `dev` environment.
-There are also links available to the build log and to the actual environment.

 ### Check for the correct comment

 The workflow is triggered by commenting on a pull request.
 The following GitHub Action event is used to achieve this: